 At least 6 dead after severe storms, tornadoes hit Tennessee, leave trail of damage

-Severe storms that tore through central Tennessee killed six people Saturday and sent nearly two dozen to the hospital as homes and businesses were damaged in multiple cities.
+Severe storms that tore through central Tennessee killed six people Saturday and sent at least three dozen others to area hospitals, as homes and businesses were damaged in multiple cities.

 Three people, including a child, were killed after a tornado struck Montgomery County north of Nashville near the Kentucky state line, county officials said in a news release.
 Montgomery County officials said another 23 there were treated for injuries at hospitals.